4 Essential Tips for Living Together

 Since becoming a Master Recycler, I've set up a sorting and recycling station at home.
 Ours is currently composed of:

-• 1 box for special items: soft plastic, corks, batteries, lightbulbs can be brought to specific locations for safe disposal, recycling, or reuse.
+- 1 box for special items: soft plastic, corks, batteries, and lightbulbs can be brought to specific locations for safe disposal, recycling, or reuse.

 Side note: This sorting station is designed according to our local infrastructure.
 Get in touch with your city or trash hauler to learn about curbside recycling, etc. You might also find this article interesting if you're looking to compost.